ansys/pyensight/doc/source/user_guide/index.rst

                  groups can be the output of a find operation, which can be handy since they support fast, recursive, bulk property changes.
 |LPART|          The LPART object represents an unloaded mesh object in a dataset.
-                 LPARTs are created by ENS_CASE objects when a case loads a dataset.
+                 LPART objects are created by ENS_CASE objects when a case loads a dataset.
                  The LPART object is used to create ENS_PART objects from a dataset.
                  In most cases, these objects are automatically leveraged when a dataset is loaded.